rzeldent/esp32-smartdisplay/README.md

 ![Demo screen](assets/images/PXL_20231130_225143662.jpg)

-Additionally this demo provides:
+This demo provides:

 - UI created using the SquareLine Studio GUI generator.
 - Sound over I2S and internal DAC
-- Read the CDR (light sensor)
+- Read the CdS (light sensor)
 - Control of the LEDs
-- PlatformIO definitions for all the known boards
+- Works for all known boards
 - Full source code

 The next sections will guide you though the process of creating an application.
 However, some knowledge of PlatformIO, C/C++ and LVGL is required!

-If you run into problems, first try to open a discussion on the [github esp32-smartdisplay discussion board](https://github.com/rzeldent/esp32-smartdisplay/discussions)
+If you run into problems, first try to open a discussion on the [github esp32-smartdisplay discussion board](https://github.com/rzeldent/esp32-smartdisplay/discussions).

 ### Step 1: Download (or open) PlatformIO